jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 **Ten percent threshold and variations in income interest level**

-### EX 14 Attribution: 10% threshold
+### EX 14 Attribution: 10% threshold, not PIE
+Persons with attributed CFC income or loss
-A person has attributed CFC income or attributed CFC loss from a CFC only if the person’s income interest in the CFC is 10% or more for the relevant accounting period.
+(1) A person has attributed CFC income or loss from a CFC only if the person— (a) has an income interest in the CFC of 10% or more for the relevant accounting period; and (b) is not a portfolio investment entity.
+Portfolio investment entity
+(2) A portfolio investment entity that would have attributed CFC income or loss from a CFC in the absence of subsection (1)(b) has FIF income or loss from the CFC under the FIF rules.

 ### EX 15 Associates and 10% threshold
 Associates included